 The Condom

-The use of male condoms can be dated back to the Ancient Greek times where it was recorded that animal skin sheaths were used as a form of protection.
-During the Renaissance era this form of protection was used to try to lower infections during the influx of the syphilis pandemic.
-It was not until the 19th century that we saw condoms resembling something close to what we use today, as it was at that point that rubber became the primary material.
+The use of male or external condoms can be seen throughout history, from the Ancient Greek times where it was recorded that animal skin sheaths were used as a form of protection, to the Renaissance era where they were used to try to lower infections during the influx of the syphilis pandemic.
+It was not until the 19th century that we saw condoms resembling something close to what we use today, as it was at that time that rubber became the primary material in condom production.
 In the 20th century they evolved into the latex material that is most used today.
-The production of condoms has expanded significantly with many different types now available.
+The production of condoms has expanded significantly with many different types now available to meet everyone’s individual needs.

 The Pill

 The birth control pill was initially introduced as a concept in the early part of the 20th century.
-At first it was created to alleviate side effects of menstrual disorders.
+It was first introduced to alleviate side effects of menstrual disorders, not as a form of birth control.
 According to the Canadian Public health Association:

 “By 1960, the birth control pill was available in Canada, although doctors could only prescribe it for therapeutic and not for birth control reasons.
 A year later, Harold Fine, a pharmacist, was charged, convicted and fined for selling condoms in his drug store.
 His conviction spurred Barbara and George Cadbury and a group of church leaders and prominent doctors to set up the first chapter of Planned Parenthood Association.”